hybridsjs/hybrids/docs/built-in-factories/render.md

 console.log(target); // returns `host.shadowRoot` or `host` element according to the `shadowRoot` option
 ```

-Property defined with `render` factory uses the same cache mechanism like other properties.
+The `render` factory uses the same cache mechanism like other properties.
 The update process calls `fn` only if related properties have changed.
-However, calling `myElement.render()` always invoke the result of the `fn()` (the update function).
+However, calling `myElement.render()` manually always invokes the result of the `fn()` (it always triggers update process).

 ## Reference Internals

-If your element should expose internal parts of the content as a public API, you can use `render()` to set custom property as an internal DOM element from the rendered content.
+If your element should expose internal parts of the content as a public API, you can use `render` property to define an internal DOM element from the rendered content as another property.
 Using `render` in the getter of the defined property ensures that render process is called and it adds it to the dependencies of the property.
 The result of the call gives us a `target` element, so you don't have to relay on the render configuration (it might be the `shadowRoot` as well as the `host` element - but both has `querySelector` API):

 ```javascript
 const MyCanvasElement = {